chenyukang/ghr/README.md

 - Click ghr or Sections tabs to switch views or sections.
 - Click list rows to select them and focus Details.
 Mouse hover and mouse wheel do not change PR/issue selection.
+- Click descriptions, comments, links, and visible actions in Details to focus or open them.
 - Scroll Details with the mouse wheel.
 - Drag the split between list and Details to resize panes; the ratio is saved.
 - Press `m` outside diff mode to temporarily disable TUI mouse capture for terminal text selection; press `m` again to restore mouse controls.